 The line integral of the background noise is given by

 where $\tau_e[i,j,k]$ is the exposure time of the pixel $[i,j,k]$.
-While pixel-dependent exposure time is not expected from a single camera, for multiple cameras covering low and high elevation, a variable exposure time may be used.
+Although pixel-dependent exposure time is not expected from a single camera, for multiple cameras covering low- and high-altitude, variable exposure time may be used.
 Note that, in contrast to $e_s^L$ which is a continuous integral, $e_b^L$ is a discrete integral.
-The main reason for this is $\tau_t$ is a continuously changing variable while $\tau_e$ is preset as a system parameter.
+The main reason for this is that $\tau_t$ is a continuously changing variable while $\tau_e$ is preset as a system parameter.